 1‘Serrations’ are machined grooves cut into the surface of a flange’s face.
 Gasket material flows into the grooves, which results in a more reliable seal being obtained; the grooves also help hold the gasket stationary.

 Bolted, Threaded and Welded Joints

-Flanges are classified as a bolted joint.
+Flanges are a type of bolted joint.
 Other common types of joint include threaded joints and welded joints.